Fremantle Stuff > Organisations > Deckchair Theatre

 Phil Thomson became Artistic Director in 1988 after Di Shaw's resignation.
 In that year, a residence program called The Women There began in Perth high schools, including John Curtin HS.
 Also in 1988, Fleets of Fortune, a musical drama written by Phil Thomson & Ken Kelso, toured the state.

 The move to the 'Old Customs House' in Phillimore Street was in 1989, the year the Theatre won the Swan Gold Theatre Award.

 Deckchair's second home is shown above: the 'old' Customs House.
-The main groundfloor room is now used by the WA Circus School.
+The main groundfloor room was until recently used by the WA Circus School.

 A notable production mounted here was Emma (1992), the play by Graham Pitts adapted from the book by Emma Ciccotosto.